LukeShead/Dueling-Discs/README.md

 Unlike SQL injections with database input vulnerabilities, there are many different forms of vulnerabilities that can be exploited without the situational database.
 For example one vulnerability that is commmonly used is the amount of memory that a system can handle, every system has an amount of memory that they can use in order to complete the tasks, this means that the system can run out of memory and crash if a task that is too big for it is attempted.
 This is something that can be exploited on almost any system if given the opportunity, it can be something simple from a home PC to a company system.
 The ways to reduce this vulnerability require a lot of areas to be covered which means it is not as easy to reduce, however it is not a vulnerability that can be used to completly delete or destroy a system, the most it can do is hinder or stop a system temporarily.
 Because of this it is not a vulnerability that is very dangerous however it can lead to other exploits due to its ability to stop systems.

 #### Social engineering.
 With many exploits being within the system or software, one of the most common ways a person will try to expose a system or software is with a technique called social engineering, this is the act of when a person will not find a vulnerability within the system but use another person to make a mistake and allow them access to the system.
 This is the reason no system is 100% safe, as people can always make mistakes whereas systems can only do what they are told, companies will always advise their employees to be cautious when handling sensitive information.
-Even though it is advised against, some people will still make mistakes as it is impossible to never make mistakes, this can come by clicking on an email that is false, or by using a USB that they found outside to see what is on it.
+Even though it is advised against, some people will still make mistakes as it is impossible to never make mistakes, this can come by clicking on an email that is false, or by using a USB that they found outside to see what is on it, this can cause a massive breach within the system and the company that owns it.

 ## Ways to help reduce vulnerabilities and increase security on a system or software